-Ethereum are one of well-known open source Blockchain platform.
+Ethereum is one of well-known open source Blockchain platform.
 The platform initially invented by a developer named Vitalik Buterin and further developed by Ethereum community.
 Main approach of Ethereum Blockchain is about using Blockchain technology for applications other than cryptocurrency.
-The platform proposed concept about “smart contract” [21], [22].
-Smartcontract allow developer to integrate their small size of computation algorithm or snippet of logic into Blockchain.
-This give Blockchain characteristics [17] to those code.
+The platform proposed concept about “smart contract” [21,22].
+Smartcontract allows developers to integrate their small size of computation algorithms or snippet of logic into Blockchain.
+This gives Blockchain characteristics [17] to those code.
 Enable wide variety of applications to work with Blockchain.
-The concept of smartcontract later adopted by other Blockchain platform, created infinite possibilities of Blockchain application suitable with variety of computational environment and usage.
-While each Blockchain platforms have their own technical method for implementation, Ethereum’s smartcontract rely on Javascript-like language called ‘Solidity’.
+The concept of smartcontract later was adopted by other Blockchain platform, created infinite possibilities of Blockchain application suitable with variety of computational environment and usage.
+While each Blockchain platforms have their own technical methods for implementation, Ethereum’s smartcontract relies on Javascript-like language called ‘Solidity’.
 The language invented to allow codification of human-understandable logic into programming language format understandable by ‘Ethereum Virtual Machine (EVM)’ named ‘JSON-RPC’.
-EVM represent a computational resource that shared amongst Ethereum network which allow machines with different environment to interact with Ethereum Blockchain without the need for specific computational environment or hardware.
-This allow Ethereum network to formed by wide variety of machines with different operation system and internal environment.
+EVM represents a computational resource that shares amongst Ethereum network which allows machines with different environments to interact with Ethereum Blockchain without the need for specific computational environment or hardware.
+This allows Ethereum network to formed by wide variety of machines with different operation system and internal environment.
 At the same time, Ethereum Blockchain can adopt variety of consensus mechanism.
 The main Ethereum Blockchain initially adopted PoW.
 Due to limitation as it requires huge amount of computational resource to stay active, Ethereum network later forked the Blockchain line into several chain lines with different consensus. i.e. Proof of Stake and PBFT which adopt voting-like mechanism to allow reduction of computational resources consumption.
-As time passed, with Ethereum community keep growing, now there are wide variety of consensus mechanism proposed to suit with different application and network environment.
+As time passed, Ethereum community keeps on growing, now there are wide variety of consensus mechanism proposed to suit with different application and network environment.

 METHOD